How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Discussion

-While cellular-based models are becoming more predictive in terms of cell shape, what about cell nucleus models?
-Here, we reviewed a base, mechanical model of cell nucleus, which is a coarse-grained model.
-Since we are ultimately after a predictive model for changes in chromatin configuration as a function of mechanical and chemical perturbations, the cell nucleus model will require more detail such as heterochromatin versus euchromatin and liquid-liquid phase separation of chromatin crosslinkers~\cite{Strom2021} and more accurate motor representation to work towards predictive Hi-C in the presence of mechanical perturbations.
-For instance, condensin II appears to determine genome architecture across species~\cite{Hoencamp2021}.
-Efforts are already underway via HiCRes and HiCReg that are rooted in libraries but do not appear to focus on nuclear shape~\cite{Marchal2022}.
+To obtain more accurate models, on the other hand, one must go beyond the cell nuclear shape tracks cell shape assumption.
+For example, there is experimental evidence for feedback between cell shape and nuclear shape, with the nucleus releasing calcium should it be compressed above a critical strain~\cite{Lomakin2020}.
+As calcuim promotes the vimentin filament polymerization, perhaps there is added mechanical protection for the nucleus, in addition to actin cytoskeletal mechanism~\cite{Lomakin2020}.
+We have not yet explored such feedback.
+Moreover, since we are ultimately after a predictive model for changes in chromatin configuration as a function of mechanical {\it and} chemical perturbations, the cell nucleus model will require more detail such as heterochromatin versus euchromatin and liquid-liquid phase separation of chromatin crosslinkers~\cite{Strom2021} as well as a more accurate motor representation to work towards predictive Hi-C in the presence of mechanical perturbations, particularly as condensin II appears to determine genome architecture across species~\cite{Hoencamp2021}.
+Efforts are already underway via HiCRes and HiCReg that are rooted in libraries, or other means, but do not appear to focus on nuclear shape~\cite{Marchal2022,Shi2021}.
 Moreover, cell division plays an important role and so understanding how chromatin reorganization during cell division is important as well.
-Finally, while our focus here has been on the downstream effects of ZEB2 one certainly anticipates other proteins to be involved given the collective genomic landscape.